The Liquidation Process

 Will I be personally liable for the company debt?

-Personal guarantees
+Personal guarantee

-If you have signed personal guarantees on behalf of the company, then you will be held personally liable for whatever debts you have guaranteed that are not repaid as part of the liquidation process.
+If you have signed personal guarantees on behalf of the company, then you will be held personally liable for whatever debts you have guaranteed that are not repaid as part of the insolvency process.
 However, it is quite common for banks to agree for such debts to be repaid over a period of time.

 Wrongful trading

 As part of your director’s duties, you have to put your company’s creditors first.
 By increasing your debts and trading while insolvent, you’re not acting within their best interests.
+You will face the consequences when your company enters liquidation.

 Outstanding director’s loan account